Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: Abstract

 \begin{theorem} Let $\x$ be a valid integral allocation.
 Then $\x$ is a solution to $(P_\delta)$ for some valid $\delta$ \emph{if and only if} $\x$ satisfies \emph{\ax{\stability}}. \end{theorem}

-The forward implication (i.e., $\x$ is a solution to $(P_\delta) \implies \x$ satisfies \ax{\stability}) follows from a straightforward contradiction argument.
 The main tool we use to show the reverse implication of~\cref{thm:realizability} is an alternate characterization of the valid allocations that additionally satisfy \ax{\stability} as those realizable through \emph{serial dictatorship}.
 Let $\Sigma$ be the collection of all multi-set orderings of $\big\{ c^{q_c} \big\}_{c \in \C}$ (i.e., the set of all sequences of length $q$ wherein each category $c\in\C$ appears $q_c$ times).
 We refer to $\Sigma$ as the set of {choice orders} for our system.
 For a given choice order $\sigma \in \Sigma$, we define the \emph{serial dictatorship allocation} $\x_\sigma$ to be the (integral) allocation obtained by cycling through categories in the order given by $\sigma$, and allocating to the highest-priority unallocated agent in the chosen category.
-This process is formalized in~\cref{alg:serial_dict}\footnote{For ease of presentation, we ignore ties in~\cref{alg:serial_dict}.
-This assumption corresponds to each category having a total ordering over eligible agents; in case there are multiple unallocated agents in the same highest-priority tier, we can use any fixed tie-breaking rule (alternately, any fixed extension of the total preorder $\succeq_c$).}.
+This process is formalized in~\cref{alg:serial_dict}.
+For ease of presentation, we ignore ties in~\cref{alg:serial_dict}.
+This assumption corresponds to each category having a total ordering over eligible agents; in case there are multiple unallocated agents in the same highest-priority tier, we can use any fixed tie-breaking rule (alternately, any fixed extension of the total preorder $\succeq_c$).

 Serial dictatorship allocations $x_{\sigma}$ generalize the sequential reserve allocations of~\citet{pathak2021fair}.
 It is straightforward to see that they (by definition) satisfy \ax{\quota}, \ax{\eligibility} and \ax{\priority}.
 Note, however, that $\x_\sigma$ may not be Pareto efficient (for example, consider allocation 2 in~\cref{fig:axioms} --- it can be realized as a serial dictatorship allocation $\x_\sigma$ with $\sigma = (\beta,\gamma,\alpha)$.)
 The following lemma fully characterizes the allocations obtained via serial dictatorship and generalizes a main result of~\citet{pathak2021fair}.